cloudcheflabs/chango-private-docs/docs/user-guide/upload-excel.md

 ## Upload Excel File

 Before uploading Excel file, make sure that the header columns exist in the Excel file.
+Go to `Upload Files` -> `Upload Excel`.

 Assumed that you want to insert uploaded Excel rows into the table `test_excel` in schema `excel_db` of catalog `iceberg`, Enter the values as follows.